RioTwWks/TBPgoogleSheets/README.md

 8. Press on ⋮ near recently created service account and select “Manage keys” and then click on “ADD KEY > Create new key”.
 9. Select JSON key type and press “Create”.

-You will automatically download a JSON file with credentials.
+🔑You will automatically download a JSON file with credentials.
 It may look like this:

 ```json
 {